CumulusNetworks/docs/content/cumulus-linux-43/System-Configuration/Cumulus-User-Experience-CUE.md

 To view differences between configurations, run the `cl config diff` command.

-To view differences between detached pending versions, run the `cl config diff` <<TAB>> command to list the current detached pending configurations, then run the `cl config diff` command with the pending configurations you want to differenciate:
+To view differences between detached pending configuration, run the `cl config diff` <<TAB>> command to list the current detached pending configurations, then run the `cl config diff` command with the pending configurations you want to differenciate:

 ```
 cumulus@switch:~$ cl config diff <<press Tab>>